accessibilitywars/zaw2/content/builds/power-daredevil.md

 The difficulty of the build comes in the form of requiring great positioning and some level of resource management.
 The rotation is designed to minimize resource management, however more experienced players will be able to push more damage by actively improvising and using said resources well.

-This build is also heavily reliant on having Vigor, and not having Vigor will result in a DPS loss.
+This build is also heavily reliant on Vigor, and not having Vigor will result in a DPS loss.

 ## Gearing

 {{ medium(stat="Berserker's", rune="Scholar") }}
 {{ staff(stat="Berserker's", sigils=["Force", "Impact"]) }}
 {{ trinkets(stat="Berserker's", relic="Thief") }}
 > Dragonhunter runes work equally well

----

 - #### Food (Power/Ferocity):
   - {{ item(id="91805") }}